 On that day, I snapped out of my self-pity and decided that it was time... that the time for making my dream come true had arrived and that I needed to put my big girl's pants on and do it.
 And I did.
 Oh boy, I did.
 The next day after that commencement ceremony, I took the first step and created the first page of my newspaper, which I tentatively called The Haines City Herald, but later on that night, I changed it to The Northeast Polk Gazette after my husband asked me to think bigger, which I did.

 Now, here I am, writing this piece to present to you my biggest dream, my new baby, and the result of my hard work.

-With this newspaper, I not only want to bring news that matters, but I also want to use it as a way for fellow Veterans to see it as an outlet during their recovery time.
-This newspaper will be available as a hard copy, which will be strategically placed in different businesses around the Northeast Polk County area, as well as in its e-Version here in our website.
+With this community newspaper, I not only want to bring news that matters, but I also want to use it as a way for fellow Veterans to see it as an outlet during their recovery time.
+This newspaper is available in print and in its e-Version here in our website.

 The truth is that this newspaper is not a typical newspaper... this is a project full of love, not only from my part but from the many Veterans that will contribute to it from time to time.

 I hope you guys give this newspaper a chance.. give me a chance to show you what hard work and dedication looks like.
 I promise you, I will not disappoint you.
 Thank you in advance for your support.

 Marielys Camacho Reyes (M.C.
 Reyes)